We no dey forgive: Zubby Michael says after face-off with Chizzy Alichi

 Zubby Michael splurges millions on Mercedes Maybach

-Self-acclaimed richest actor in Nollywood, Zubby Michael shared a video of the latest 'doings' he added to his garage.
+The self-acclaimed richest actor in Nollywood shared a video of the latest 'doings' he added to his garage.

 Source: Legit.ng